 In 2015 Dr. MacDonald found himself shouting in the operating room ‘turn off the music as his patient’s oxygen saturation was dropping.
 The patient did fine, but he learned of other cases where poor outcomes were attributed to intraoperative noise.
 With a strong interest in the medical Internet-of-Things, he began a mission to pair music volume with patient vital signs and in 2016 the first prototype of CanaryBox (built with a BeagleBone Black computer) was hatched.
 Three years and several iterations later, CanaryBox has gained recognition as a top new product for the operating room.

-Dr. MacDonald is the founder of Canary Sound Design, LLC and has practiced anesthesiology for 20 years.
+Alistair MacDonald is the founder and Chief Executive Officer of Canary Sound Design, LLC and has practiced anesthesiology for 20 years.
 He graduated from the University of Washington residency in 1999.

-Dr. Crimmins is the Co-Founder of Canary Sound Design.
+Eric Crimmins is the Co-Founder and Chief Clinical Officer of Canary Sound Design.
 His medical degree is from the University of Nebraska Medical Center and he completed a residency in anesthesiology at the University of Washington.
 He has been a private practice anesthesiologist for 20 years, specializing in cardiothoracic and vascular anesthesia for the last 15 years.